 ✓ Key Takeaways

-- ChatGPT account authentication is the recommended path — API key auth remains available for CI/CD and headless environments, but subscription-based auth provides the simplest onboarding.
+- ChatGPT account sign-in is the simplest authentication — API keys remain available for CI/CD and headless environments.

 What Codex CLI Does in 2026

-Codex CLI is an open-source, Rust-based coding agent that runs locally in your terminal and connects to OpenAI's cloud models for AI inference.
-Your code stays on your machine and executes locally.
-The AI reasoning that interprets your prompts and generates solutions happens in OpenAI's cloud infrastructure.
-This hybrid architecture lets Codex leverage models far more powerful than could run on a development workstation while maintaining developer control over what actually runs in their environment.
+Codex CLI is an open-source, Rust-based coding agent that runs locally in your terminal and connects to OpenAI's cloud models for inference.
+Your code stays on your machine and executes locally; the reasoning that interprets prompts and generates solutions happens in OpenAI's cloud.
+This hybrid architecture lets Codex use models far more powerful than anything that would run on a development workstation, while leaving developers in control of what actually executes in their environment.

 - Codex CLI: The open-source terminal agent.
-Reads, edits, and runs code in your local environment with configurable approval modes and sandbox isolation.
+Reads, edits, and runs code locally with configurable approval modes and sandbox isolation.

-- Codex IDE Extension: A VS Code extension that brings the same agentic capabilities into your editor, sharing MCP and configuration with the CLI.
+- Codex IDE Extension: A VS Code extension bringing the same agentic capabilities into the editor, sharing MCP and configuration with the CLI.

-- Codex Cloud: An asynchronous web-based environment (chatgpt.com/codex) where tasks run independently in isolated containers with your codebase preloaded.
+- Codex Cloud: An asynchronous web environment where tasks run in isolated containers with your codebase preloaded.

-- Codex App: A dedicated desktop application (Windows alpha testing underway) with full model selection, skills, and MCP support.
+- Codex App: A dedicated desktop application with full model selection, skills, and MCP support.

-Current capabilities include natural language code generation and editing across multiple files, codebase understanding and explanation, multimodal input (screenshots, wireframes, diagrams), Git-aware operations, MCP server integration for external tools, agent skills for repeatable workflows, mid-turn steering (redirect the agent while it's working), built-in web search (cached or live), automated code review, and thread resume for continuing sessions across restarts [OpenAI].
+Current capabilities include natural language code generation and editing across multiple files, codebase understanding, multimodal input (screenshots, wireframes, diagrams), Git-aware operations, MCP server integration, agent skills for repeatable workflows, mid-turn steering, built-in web search, automated code review, and thread resume across restarts [OpenAI].

 The Model Lineup